Redocly/create-openapi-repo/README.md

 ### Upgrading from a prior version

-To upgrade from a previous version of `create-openapi-repo`, run the following command in the root folder of your repository:
+To upgrade from a prior version of `create-openapi-repo`, run the following command in the root folder of your repository:

 ```bash
 npx create-openapi-repo --migrate-2-3